collective/collective_firebase/README.md

 After the installation, the `plone_interact` package has to be installed from `Site Setup / Add Packages`.

 ### Buildout example ###

-There is an example buildout configuration in the package that can be used to install the package with the Plone 4.1 version.
+There is an example buildout configuration in the package that can be alternately used to install the package with the Plone 4.1 version.
 You can also use the buildout as a starting point for your own site setup.
 However, using the provided configuration is not required, the package can just be installed as an egg.

 ## Setup ##